 This undervalued national park offers great wildlife viewing opportunities.
 Meru is a lot less busy than some of Kenya’s more popular parks, and has an unspoilt feel.
 All of the Big Five are present.
-Elephants are very common, and there is an enclosed rhino sanctuary – Meru is one of the best places in Kenya to see rhino.
+Elephant and buffalo are very common, and there is an enclosed rhino sanctuary containing both black and white rhino.
 The park is extremely scenic with tall doum palms growing along the park’s many watercourses.

 - Good wildlife viewing with some dry country specials